swisspost/gateleen/gateleen-packing/README_packing.md

 x-queue: <queueName>
 ```

+## Expired packed requests
+Packed sub-requests carrying `X-Client-Timestamp` are checked for expiry using `x-queue-expire-after` (or fallback `X-Expire-After`) in the same way as queueing requests.

+When `PackingHandler` is configured with `enqueueExpiredRequest = false`, expired packed sub-requests are dropped and not enqueued.

+If all packed sub-requests in one packed request are dropped as expired, the HTTP response status defaults to `202 Accepted`.
+This can be overridden via the constructor overload parameter `StatusCode expiredRequestStatusCode`.

+If at least one packed sub-request is still enqueued, the packed request response remains `200 OK`.

 ## Micrometer metrics
 The packing feature is monitored with micrometer.
 The following metrics are available:
 * gateleen_packing_requests_success_total